 Therefore, your attorney may need to file a bad faith claim against the insurer if he or she feels they are unnecessarily drawing out the negotiation and settlement process.

-For an Accurate Estimate Have a Consult with an Attorney
+For an Accurate Estimate Have a Consult with a Washington Injury Attorney